htcfreek/AutoIT-Scripts/src/Readme.txt

 This repository contains useful AutoIT-Scripts.

 Scripts:
 /src/GetDiskInfoFromWmi : Function to read the disk information form WMI.
+/src/WaitForAppWindow   : Function to wait for a new window opened by a specified process.

 Download:
 Download the files form this page: http://github.com/htcfreek/AutoIT-Scripts/release/latest